zhoujuncc1/torch_ihmehimmeli/README.md

     python mnist_torch.py

 Test with trained weight.
 The accuracy is currently 0.9361 and being updated as training is slow.
+Accuracy from ihmehimmeli is 0.974

     python mnist_torch.py --epochs 0 --restore mnist_mlp.pt